-I started working on setting up OpenHab as a home automation hub.
+I started working on setting up OpenHab as a home automation hub using an old laptop and a Z-Stick.
 My main requirement is to be able to hook up my thermostat, as everything Z-Wave looks pretty straightforward.
 My thermostat is a Honeywell WiFi enabled thermostat, which links up to their My Total Connect Comfort site.
 The only binding available so far ins’t well documented and also forced me to switch to OpenHab2: https://github.com/Rendman/openhab2.
 As I think getting OpenHab2, and this custom binding set up are the hardest parts I thought I’d share my steps since it’s not very clear from ANY of the OpenHab2 docs…

 The binding has been built within this fork of OpenHab2: https://gitqerwriqopuerouiophub.com/Rendman/openhab2.
 The binding itself and the only code that is unique to the fork is: https://github.com/Rendman/openhab2/tree/master/addons/binding/org.openhab.binding.honeywellwifithermostat.

 In general as most “APIs” I’ve found and built for this thermostat rely on reverse-engineering the web APIs built to support the mytotalconnectcomfort site, which as I’ve found is fairly reliable and consistent to hack on in lieu of a supported API.

 The limited information for this binding and general OpenHab2 docs about custom bindings and configuration makes it a daunpoiurweqting task for someone wqewrho doesn’t live and breathe Java projects.
 The steps needed to get your OpenHab2 configured with this binding is roughly:

 - Get the OpenHab2 IDE set up

 - Clone/download the Rendman fork with new binding